NOTE: New admissions to the Ph.D. program have been suspended until further notice, beginning with the 2013-14 academic year.

 Official transcripts of college, seminary and other graduate work must be sent directly from the schools to the Office of Graduate Theological Education at Luther Seminary.

 Three academic recommendations are required.
 Normally, references include two seminary or graduate school professors and one college professor with whom the applicant has studied.
-If college study occured more than five years ago, another academic reference may be substituted.
+If college study occurred more than five years ago, another academic reference may be substituted.
 Formal Recommendation Forms are available to download and print and must be sent directly to the associate dean by those writing the recommendations.

 If applicant comes from a school that does not give letter grades or uses some form of the pass/fail system, the applicant must provide names and contact information of two additional professors with whom the applicant has studied.
 This information is requested in the online application.